NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The DEM used as a constraint can be either the existing gridded MOLA product, or it can be created from MOLA with ``point2dem`` (:numref:`jitter_solve_ctx_dem`).
 Here the second option was used.
-Consider increasing the values of ``--heights-from-dem-weight`` and ``--heights-from-dem-robust-threshold`` to tighten the constraint.
-Values up to 0.3 for both were tried and they worked well.
+Consider adjusting the value of ``--heights-from-dem-uncertainty``.
+Tightening the DEM constraint is usually not problematic, if the alignment to the DEM is good.

 Consider setting ``--translation-weight`` to a positive value, such as 10.0, if confident that the jitter is mostly in the orientation and not in the position.